lebedeva-svetlana/ArtistResume/README.md

 # ArtistResume

-Website template for artist resume.
+Website template for an artist resume.
 Work in progress.

 ## Screenshots